harrshini12/covid-data-api/README.md

 # Covid-19 Data API:
 This is a Node.js-based API that provides summary information about Covid-19 cases and allows querying by countries.
-It utilizes the [disease.sh](https://disease.sh/) public API to fetch the latest Covid-19 case data.
+It utilizes the [European Centre for Disease Prevention and Control](https://opendata.ecdc.europa.eu/covid19/casedistribution/json/) public API to fetch the latest Covid-19 case data.

 ### Prerequisites:
 - Node.js and npm should be installed on your machine.